Monitoring framework image

 Volunteer Monitoring

-Photo of student conducting water chemistry testAcross the country, trained volunteers are monitoring the condition of their local streams, lakes, estuaries and wetlands.
-EPA encourages all citizens to learn about their water resources and supports volunteer monitoring because of its many benefits.
-Volunteer water monitors build community awareness of pollution problems, help identify and restore problem sites, become advocates for their watersheds and increase the amount of needed water quality information available on our waters.
+Photo of student conducting water chemistry testAcross the country, trained volunteers are monitoring the condition of their local streams, lakes, estuaries, wetlands, and groundwater resources.
+This action called "volunteer monitoring" is encouraged by the US Environmental Protection Agency (USEPA).
+It enables citizens to learn about their water resources while providing many benefits.
+Volunteer water monitors build community awareness of pollution problems, help identify and restore problem sites, become advocates for their watersheds, and increase the availability and amount of needed water-quality information.

-Volunteer Water Quality Monitoring of lakes, reservoirs, rivers, streams, estuaries, bays, groundwater, wetlands and other water body types is an active movement and essential aspect in protecting and restoring America's water bodies.
-Hundreds of programs exist nationwide, all unique, creating a community through our collective efforts.
-Volunteer Monitoring (VM) is not free, however it can be made more cost effective to obtain data and information through a strategy involving collaboration among interested parties, including academia, federal, state, local and tribal governments, private industry, citizens, and others.
+Volunteer Water Quality Monitoring is an active movement and essential aspect in protecting and restoring America's water bodies.
+Hundreds of programs exist nationwide, all unique, creating a community through collective efforts.
+Volunteer Monitoring (VM) is not free.
+However, it can be made more cost effective by obtaining data and information through a strategy involving collaboration among interested parties, including academia, federal, state, local and tribal governments, private industry, citizens, and others.

 Photo of Ralph Vogel and homemade secchi disk